nwalberts/react-google-charts-example/README.md

 export default GoogleCharts
 ```

-There are a lot of charts to work with, but this library specifically works with Google Charts core library of charts (essentially the ones you may be used to from high school).
+There are a lot of charts to work with, but this library specifically works with Google Charts core library of charts.

-As you can see, we import that Chart component, which is essentially a wrapper component that helps us use React interact with the Google Charts API.
+As you can see, we import that Chart component which we can then feed options to in order to interact the with Google Charts API

 Example Chart Props:
-- chartTypes: accepts a string argument of the type of chart you wish to load.
+* chartTypes: accepts a string argument of the type of chart you wish to load.
 A list of charts can be found at Google Charts website.
-- data: This prop is the simpler option that you have for passing an array of arrays representing columns and rows for your data.
+* data: This prop is the simpler option that you have for passing an array of arrays representing columns and rows for your data.
 The first array is going to represent the headers or axes of your chart.
 Each additional array is going to represent a datapoint on that chart, with the first and second value corresponding the the x and y axis respectively.

 *Alternatively, you can specify columns and rows to be more explicit about your data.*
-- columns: This prop is used for setting up the column information of your table.
+* columns: This prop is used for setting up the column information of your table.
 It accepts an array of objects with keys corresponding to type, label and id of the column in question.
 Each additional object will represent the new info of each column.
 https://developers.google.com/chart/interactive/docs/reference#DataTable_addColumn
-- rows: Accepts an array of arrays, with each array representing the data point you wish to add (with two elements pointing to x and y values)
+* rows: Accepts an array of arrays, with each array representing the data point you wish to add (with two elements pointing to x and y values)
 https://developers.google.com/chart/interactive/docs/reference#addrow
-- options: this prop will be an object with keys that you can set based on the type of chart you are using.
+* options: this prop will be an object with keys that you can set based on the type of chart you are using.
 Usually, `title`, `height`, `width`, and `legend` are options available on most charts.
 This is where the bulk of customization will begin for the chart you wish to use.

 To see more options about the chart you are using, go to your chart types specific options table.
 E.g. https://developers.google.com/chart/interactive/docs/gallery/scatterchart